Skip to content

 Sharon WERM Intern 2020-2021

-In Phase III, interns spend the majority of their time working on mentor-led, small-group research projects.
-They work both with their mentors, and independently with their team members.
-To support students in their research, interns meet weekly to take the course Introduction to Science Research.
-In addition, interns participate in an improv class that helps develop communication and public speaking skills.
+In Phase III, interns work on mentor-led, small group research projects 4 days a week.
+They work both with their mentors and independently with their team members.
+Interns meet weekly on Fridays to take the course Research Methods and to participate in an improv class focused on developing communication and public speaking skills.
 The phase culminates with interns presenting their research at a celebratory graduation symposium in August.
-The WERM program is also a part of the NYC Science Research and Mentoring Consortium, which provides students further opportunities to present their research to scientists and peers.
+Interns also have the opportunity to present their research through the NYC Science Research Mentoring Consortium, with events held in June and August at The American Museum of Natural History.

 Past projects include: